Andre De Grasse raises his arms in celebration while holding a batonDarren Calabrese/COC

 Biography

-Andre De Grasse has won six Olympic medals in his first two Olympic Games, reaching the podium in every event in which he has competed to become Canada’s most decorated male summer Olympic medallist and tie for second on the country’s all-time list.
+De Grasse had won six Olympic medals in his first two Olympic Games, reaching the podium in every event in which he competed.

-A year later, De Grasse stood atop the podium at the 2022 World Athletics Championships in Eugene, Oregon after winning gold in the 4x100m relay with teammates Aaron Brown, Jerome Blake, and Brendon Rodney.
+A year later, De Grasse stood atop the podium at the 2022 World Athletics Championships in Eugene, Oregon after winning gold in the 4x100m relay with teammates Brown, Blake, and Rodney.
 They also broke the national record with their time of 37.48.
+That was the fifth world championship medal of De Grasse’s career.
 Remarkably, the victory came less than a month after De Grasse had contracted COVID-19.
 With his preparation time for the worlds limited, he withdrew from the 200m to be at his best for the relay after being unable to qualify for the 100m final.

-De Grasse had a successful 2017 season, which included four Diamond League victories (two each in 100m and 200m).
+De Grasse’s success continued into the 2017 season, which included four Diamond League victories (two each in 100m and 200m).
 But a hamstring tear just days before the 2017 World Athletics Championships forced him to withdraw from the competition.
 He would compete sparingly in 2018, spending the first part of the year recovering from mononucleosis and then ending his season in early July after another hamstring injury.

 The 2019 season saw De Grasse return to form.
 At the World Athletics Championships in Qatar, he won bronze in the 100m (lowering his personal best at the time to 9.90 seconds) and silver in the 200m, the only man to stand on the podium in both sprint events.